Owleye4/Owleye4/README.md

 - 👋 Hi, I’m @Owleye4, a freshman in HUST.
-- 👀 I’m interested in computer science, for I am amazed by the consise world built by symple "if", "True", etc.
+- 👀 I’m interested in computer science, for the simple reason that I am amazed by the consise world built by just "if", "True", etc.
 - 🌱 I’m currently learning algorithm.
 I'll keep updating my notes here for some kind of practice.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...